ReportsNow/mobiePowerBIConnector/README.md

 ![](doc/DataBoxPermissions.png)

 You can either use Windows credentials for SQL Server or Basic (user name and password authentication) for either SQL Server or Oracle.
 In either case, you need to supply credentials that have the necessary permissions to access the DataBox database.
+Note that when using Data Access Studio and mobie, access to DataBox database data snapshots is controlled by the application.
+When using this Power BI connector, access must be granted directly to the database to use the connector.
 Click on OK and you will be presented with a complete list of snapshots available in the specified DataBox database.
 The names are listed in the form \<Report Name\>, \<Data Name\>, \<Snapshot Name\>:

 ![](doc/Navigator.png)